DominikN/rosdevday22-gazebo-rviz/README.md

   secure connection established
 ```

-Create `dds-config.xml` file in the `/home/user` directory, and paste the content of `rosdevday22-gazebo-rviz/secret/dds-config.xml` from your laptop.
+Create the `dds-config.xml` file in the `/home/user` directory, and paste the content of `rosdevday22-gazebo-rviz/secret/dds-config.xml` file from your laptop.
 Add a new record with your ROSject's Husarnet IPv6 address:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>